For questions or information, please contact:

 Come join this learning community by participating in this specially designed seminar series for junior faculty, though all are welcomed to participate.
 We'll share strategies and best practices for effective and efficient teaching.
 There will be great conversations, handouts, and lunch!
 Since each session builds on each other, we hope you will be able to attend all the meetings.

-Wed, Feb.
-14, 2018 Session 1: Active Teaching à Active Learning: Strategies for Deep Learning and Retention
+Wed, Sept.
+26, 2018 Session 2: Active Learning Strategies for Student Engagement & Deep Learning

 Center for Innovation in Teaching & Learning (CITL)